-Our new communications manager, Enni Aigbomian, remembers the inception of her love for reading.
+Our new communications manager, Enni Aigbomian, remembers the start of her love for reading.
 It all began with the home library her father built when she was about five years old.
 The library was filled with, what seemed like, countless hardcover books filled with colorful and fantastical illustrations of the particular fairy tale each book depicted.

 “I would sneak up to the library whenever I wanted to get lost in my imagination…there were so many books about princesses.
 I’d pick the one [book] that matched whichever princess I felt like I was that day.
-Sleeping Beauty, Cinderella…” Enni recalled.
+Sleeping Beauty, Cinderella…” Enni remembered.

 Having a home library is one of the most important predictors of a child’s grade-level reading performance.
 Growing up in a household with books can lead to as much as three more years of education.
 This is the difference between completing two years of college and getting a four-year degree.

 “How can I afford to build a home library?“